 - Gain the experience you need to start your own successful business.

-Every job has sources of stress.
-HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools can help mitigate some of these concerns.
-Additionally, paid training and a steady supply of work help both installers and technicians avoid some of the most common reasons for work-related stress.
+Any job can be stressful.
+HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+The proper experience and tools can help address any concerns.
+What’s more, paid training and a stable workload help both installers and technicians avoid some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Lifting heavy items and performing repetitive motions are both common during HVAC work.
 Reaching difficult-to-access equipment can be strenuous.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Are HVAC Careers at Risk Because of a Recession?

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be required, which means apprentices and master technicians alike can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is particularly resilient due to the widespread use of heating and cooling equipment.
+Repairs and installation will always be needed, meaning HVAC professionals can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, professional servicing will become even more important.
-The newest models of heating and cooling systems need less energy or generate it from renewable sources such as solar and wind.
-Greener HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.
+As HVAC equipment becomes more complex, professional servicing will become even more important.
+The newest models of heating and cooling systems use less energy or generate it from renewable sources including solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
-Other, more specialized (and higher paying) HVAC careers are dependent on additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED on top of industry training.
+Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.

-You can become certified by enrolling in classes at a community college or trade school.
-The time it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
-An employer may also require NATE certification.
-Standing for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to help you better serve customers.
+Earn certifications by enrolling in classes at a community college or trade school.
+How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
+An HVAC company will sometimes also require NATE certification.
+This refers to North American Technician Excellence, this key accreditation expands your technical knowledge to help you better serve customers.

-While some elements of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While a little math is needed, most of the HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.
+Even though basic concepts of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While some math is involved, the majority of an HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.

-The daily schedule may vary depending on where you work.
+A typical workday may vary depending on where you work.
 If you primarily offer repair services, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you may have more of a set schedule during normal business hours.
+For technicians or installers working in construction, you may have more of a set schedule during normal business hours.

-As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Certain jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.
+As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
+Complex jobs may need more time and resources than others, so the number of calls you can go on may vary.

-As we mentioned before, you should be comfortable working outdoors in inclement weather as well as in dirty or cramped spaces.
-For jobs that work with customers or clients, strong customer service skills are always welcome.
+As we mentioned before, every now and then the job will have to be done in severe weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always welcome.

 Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

-Because HVAC is a fast-growing industry, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-However, your salary may be dependent on the area's average wages and its cost of living.
-Some HVAC techs working in management in a high-paying state could make upward of six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+However, total compensation can depend on where you live and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary